Qualitative Numeric Planning: Reductions and Complexity: Qualitative Numerical Problems

 Solutions to QNPs take the form of partial functions or policies $\pi$ that map states into actions.
 The choice of the action $\pi(s)$ to be done in a state $s$, however, can only depend on the truth values $s[p]$ associated with the boolean variables $p$ in $F$ and the truth values of the expressions $s[X]=0$ associated with the numerical variables $X$ in $V$.
 If we use the notation $s[X=0]$ to refer to $s[X]=0$, then $\pi(s)$ must depend solely on the \emph{truth-valuation over the $F$-literals $p$ and the $V$-literals $X=0$} that are determined by the state $s$.
 There is indeed a finite number of such truth valuations but an infinite number of states.
 We refer to such truth valuations as the \emph{boolean states} of the QNP and denote the boolean state associated with a state $s$ as $\bar s$.

 \begin{definition}[Policy] A policy $\pi$ for a QNP $Q=\tup{F,V,I,O,G}$ is a partial mapping of states into actions such that $\pi(s)=\pi(s')$ if $\bar s=\bar s'$. \end{definition}

-A trajectory $s_0, a_0, s_1, a_1, \ldots,s_n$ compatible with the model $\S(Q)$ is said to be \emph{$\pi$-trajectory} for $Q$ if $\pi$ if $a_i = \pi(s_i)$.
-The $\pi$-trajectory is also said to be a \emph{trajectory induced by} $\pi$ or compatible with $\pi$.
+A trajectory $s_0, a_0, s_1, a_1, \ldots,s_n$ compatible with the model $\S(Q)$ is said to be a \emph{$\pi$-trajectory} for $Q$ if $a_i = \pi(s_i)$.
+Sometimes, a $\pi$-trajectory is simply denoted as a sequence of states since the actions are determined by $\pi$.
+A $\pi$-trajectory is also said to be a \emph{trajectory induced by} $\pi$ or compatible with $\pi$.
 As before, a $\pi$-trajectory is \emph{maximal} if A) the trajectory is infinite and does not include a goal state, B)~$s_n$ is the first goal state in the trajectory, or C)~$\pi(s_n)$ is undefined or denotes an action that is not applicable in $s_n$.
 The solutions to QNPs are defined then as follows:

 \begin{definition}[Solution] Let $Q$ be a QNP and let $\pi$ be a policy for $Q$.
 The policy $\pi$ \emph{solves} $Q$ iff for every $\epsilon>0$, all the maximal $\epsilon$-trajectories induced by $\pi$ reach a goal state. \end{definition}